bwishon/claude_project_packager/README.md

 # Project Packager

-A Python utility for packaging project files into XML format for analysis by large language models like Claude.
+A Python utility for packaging project files into JSON format for analysis by large language models like Claude.
 The tool intelligently handles file scanning, content extraction, and batch processing while respecting `.gitignore` rules.

 ## Overview

 Project Packager is designed to help you prepare your codebase for analysis by large language models.
 It:
-- Scans your project directory and creates a structured XML representation
+- Scans your project directory and creates a structured JSON representation
+- Handles both text and supported binary files (images, audio, video)
 - Respects `.gitignore` patterns to exclude unnecessary files
-- Handles binary files and large codebases intelligently
 - Preserves directory structure and file metadata
 - Splits output into manageable chunks if needed